johandersson/freemindsearch/README.md

-# FreeMind and Freeplane Search Multiple Maps
+# FreeMind and Freeplane — Search Multiple Maps
 ![freemind-search](https://github.com/user-attachments/assets/cc26e7b1-c3f9-4c1c-8444-cf87c1e70826)

 ## Overview

-FreeMind Search Multiple Maps is a powerful desktop application for FreeMind and Freeplane mind map users.
+**FreeMind and Freeplane Search Multiple Maps** is a dedicated desktop tool designed for users of [Freeplane](https://www.freeplane.org/) and [FreeMind](http://freemind.sourceforge.net/wiki/index.php/Main_Page)

+Both **FreePlane** and **FreeMind** offer powerful mind‑mapping features, but **neither supports searching across multiple maps**—they only search within the currently opened file.
+This application fills that gap by enabling fast, efficient multi‑map searching.

 ## Features
-- Effortlessly search through multiple `.mm` files in a chosen folder
+- Search through any number of `.mm` files in a selected folder
-- Instantly find nodes and notes matching your keywords
+- Instantly locate nodes and notes containing your keywords
-- User-friendly interface
+- Clean, intuitive interface
-- Quick double-click file opening
+- Double‑click to open results directly in FreeMind or Freeplane
-- Support for searching inside notes
+- Full support for searching inside node notes
-- Saves time and boosts productivity
+- A huge time‑saver for users with large collections of maps

+---

 ## Additional Info
-- Cross-platform
+- Cross‑platform (Java)
-- Open source (GPL 3)
+- Open source (GPLv3)
-- Easy to use
+- Lightweight and easy to use

-(C) Johan Andersson, 2025
+© Johan Andersson, 2025